Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Mobile > Residential > ISP > Datacenter

-• Sourcing cost — Residential IPs come from real users who opt in through SDK partnerships.
-The provider pays revenue share to these app partners for every gigabyte routed through their users' connections.
-This is a per-GB cost that scales linearly with usage.
+• Sourcing cost.
+Residential IPs come from real users who opt in through SDK partnerships.
+The provider pays revenue share to those app partners for every gigabyte routed through their users' connections.
+Per-GB cost that scales linearly with usage.

-• Infrastructure cost — Managing millions of peer connections from residential devices (which go online and offline unpredictably) requires sophisticated network infrastructure.
+• Infrastructure cost.
+Managing millions of peer connections from residential devices (which go online and offline unpredictably) needs sophisticated network infrastructure.

-• Trust premium — Residential IPs access websites that block other proxy types.
-You pay for this access advantage.
+• Trust premium.
+Residential IPs access websites that block other proxy types.
+You pay for that access advantage.

-• Low sourcing cost — IPs are purchased or leased in bulk from data centers.
+• Low sourcing cost.
+IPs are purchased or leased in bulk from data centres.
 No revenue share to end users.

-• Simple infrastructure — Static servers in data centers are easy to manage compared to millions of residential peer connections.
+• Simple infrastructure.
+Static servers in data centres are easy to manage compared to millions of residential peer connections.

-• Lower trust value — Websites can identify and block datacenter IP ranges, reducing their access utility.
+• Lower trust value.
+Websites can identify and block datacenter IP ranges, which reduces their access utility.

 Hidden Costs That Inflate Your True Spend

-The sticker price on a proxy plan is not your actual cost.
-Several hidden factors inflate what you truly pay per unit of useful data collected.
+The sticker price on a proxy plan isn't your actual cost.
+Several hidden factors inflate what you pay per unit of useful data collected.

-Failed requests consuming bandwidth: This is the largest hidden cost on per-GB plans.
-When a target website serves a CAPTCHA page, a block message, or a redirect instead of the requested content, you still paid for the data transferred.
-A 50KB CAPTCHA page costs the same bandwidth as a 50KB data page — but delivers zero value.
-At a 10% failure rate, you are effectively paying 10% more per GB of useful data.
+Failed requests consuming bandwidth.
+The largest hidden cost on per-GB plans.
+When a target website serves a CAPTCHA, block message, or redirect instead of the requested content, you still paid for the data transferred.
+A 50KB CAPTCHA page costs the same bandwidth as a 50KB data page but delivers zero value.
+At a 10% failure rate, you're effectively paying 10% more per GB of useful data.

-Minimum commitments and rollover policies: Many plans require a minimum monthly spend or a minimum bandwidth purchase.
-If you buy 50GB but only use 30GB, you paid for 20GB of unused capacity.
-Check whether unused bandwidth rolls over to the next month — most providers do not offer rollover, which means your minimum commitment is a "use it or lose it" cost.
+Minimum commitments and rollover policies.
+Many plans require a minimum monthly spend or a minimum bandwidth purchase.
+Buy 50GB but only use 30GB and you paid for 20GB of unused capacity.
+Check whether unused bandwidth rolls over to the next month, most providers don't offer rollover, which means your minimum commitment is a 'use it or lose it' cost.

-Overage charges: Exceeding your plan allocation triggers overage rates that are typically 1.5-3x the base per-GB rate.
+Overage charges.
+Exceeding your plan allocation triggers overage rates typically 1.5 to 3x the base per-GB rate.
 A plan at $8/GB might charge $15/GB for overages.
 If your usage is unpredictable, overages can spike your bill significantly.
-Some providers auto-upgrade your plan, others charge overages, and others cut off access when you hit your limit.
+Some providers auto-upgrade your plan, others charge overages, others cut off access when you hit your limit.
 Know your provider's policy before you get surprised.

-Retries and redirect chains: If your scraping workflow follows redirects or retries failed requests, each attempt consumes additional bandwidth.
-A request that redirects three times before reaching the target page consumes 3-4x the bandwidth of a direct request.
-Optimize your request pipeline to minimize unnecessary data transfer.
+Retries and redirect chains.
+If your scraping workflow follows redirects or retries failed requests, each attempt consumes additional bandwidth.
+A request that redirects three times before reaching the target page consumes 3 to 4x the bandwidth of a direct request.
+Optimise your request pipeline to minimise unnecessary data transfer.

-Full page loads vs HTML only: Loading images, CSS, JavaScript, and fonts through the proxy dramatically increases bandwidth consumption per page.
+Full page loads vs HTML only.
+Loading images, CSS, JavaScript, and fonts through the proxy dramatically increases bandwidth consumption per page.
 If you only need HTML content, configure your client to request only the HTML document.
-This can reduce per-page bandwidth by 80-90%.
+Can cut per-page bandwidth by 80 to 90%.

 Calculating Your True Cost Per Successful Request

-The metric that matters is cost per successful request — the total amount you spend divided by the number of requests that returned usable data.
-This single number lets you compare providers on equal footing regardless of their pricing model.
+The metric that matters is cost per successful request, the total amount you spend divided by the number of requests that returned usable data.
+That single number lets you compare providers on equal footing regardless of their pricing model.

 The formula: